timdavidlee/everything-but-the-ml/school-of-mle/http.md

 ##### How long do clients wait for an answer or response?

-This will vary depending on settings, but on many internet browsers, this is typically set (and can be modified) to `30s`
+This will vary depending on settings, but on many internet browsers, this is typically set (and can be modified) to `30s`q

-### Typical Status codes
+### Typical Status codes: How to understand the language of the internet

 [Status Codes - Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)